 Fried Foods of Portugal!
 You know you want it!

-Francesinhas: It’s like a Philly Cheesesteak—yes, it’s delicious, but it may require a little research to find the right spots.
+It’s like a Philly Cheesesteak—yes, it’s delicious, but it may require a little research to find the right spots.
 Otherwise, you might end up merely having a mediocre experience.
 This is what happened to me with the “Francesinha,” a Porto institution that tends to show up on “best sandwich” lists.
 I had a Francesinha at a touristy spot one year; it was pretty good but I wasn’t convinced.
 I knew there had to be better—and there is!
 My latest Francesinha was so memorable that whenever I catch wafts of smoky roasted tomatoes and beer, I’m transported to that afternoon at A. Cunha II.
 This über local joint sat in front of me a monstrous masterpiece: Fried egg whites laced with melted cheese draped over slightly toasted bread slices and layers of fresh and cured meats soaked in a smoky beer sauce.
 A decadent Francesinha like this one isn’t a meal, it’s an experience.
-I highly recommend A. Cunha II.
-A cab ride is your best bet.
-Go here
+Check out our complete guide to Francesinhas in Porto!

-Pasteis de Chaves: When it comes to sweet and savory pastries, Portugal has no shortage of mouthwatering options.
-And, in some cases one pastry does double duty.
+When it comes to sweet and savory pastries, Portugal has no shortage of mouthwatering options.
+And, in some cases, one pastry does double duty.
 That’s the case with my newest discovery, the “Pasteis de Chaves,” a delicate puff pastry with a variety of fillings.
 Since the 1800s, this pastry has been produced in northern Portugal in the city of Chaves.
-I was introduced to it through Taste Porto Food Tours.
-One of the stops on the tour was the “Loja dos Pasteis de Chaves,” a Porto shop dedicated to these regional treats.
+Where would I suggest tasting this delectable treat?
+“Loja dos Pasteis de Chaves” is a Porto shop dedicated to these regional treats.
 We tried the traditional veal—I could have had 10!
 Its sweet counterpart was just as dreamy—a chocolaty center wrapped by waves of fine flakiness.
 You can’t go wrong with these!
-Other fillings include veggies, codfish, chicken and egg cream and almond. (photo by Muffet)
+Other fillings include veggies, codfish, chicken and egg cream and almond.

-Croissants de Chocolate: It was a rainy November afternoon, so we stopped and sat under one of the umbrellas on the sidewalk outside Café Benard in Lisbon.
+It was a rainy November afternoon, so we stopped and sat under one of the umbrellas on the sidewalk outside Café Benard in Lisbon.
 The wet weather hadn’t deterred folks from strolling through the cobblestoned streets of this busy and bright Chiado neighborhood—and the café kept packing them in.
 Above us dangled a tiny heater—we couldn’t have been cozier.
 We ordered espressos and two chocolate croissants—the house specialty.
-Baked on-site, the fluffy croissants are filled to order with your choice of chocolate, egg creams or strawberry jam.
-What a sweet way to stop for a little while … (photo by ljguitar)
+Baked on-site, the fluffy croissants are filled to order with your choice of chocolate, egg cream or strawberry jam.
+What a sweet way to stop for a little while.

 To tasty discoveries!